oarepo/data-renderer/README.md

         // children rendered in here
 ```

-This tree is defined via the following definition:
+This tree is defined via the following layout:

 ```javascript